mukil/dm4-wikidata-toolkit/README.md

 * control aspects of the "to-be-imported" data-values (like language) and relations (like websites) of a complete Wikidata JSON Dump.

+## REST API

+You can do GET requests like the following and return a simple list of JSON topics/assocations:

+- `/wdtk/query/P108/Q9531/`
+- `/wdtk/query/P108/Q9531/P27/Q183/`
+- `/wdtk/claims/P27`
+- `/wdtk/claims/P27/Q183`

+No optimizations done yet, just operating by deepamehta 4 standard means.

 ## Research & Documentation

-You can find more infos on this project in the DeepaMehta Community Trac at https://trac.deepamehta.de/wiki/WikidataSearchPlugin%20
+You can find some background infos (but outdated details) on the project page in the DeepaMehta Community Trac at https://trac.deepamehta.de/wiki/WikidataSearchPlugin%20

 # GNU Public License